stoermelder/vcvrack-packone/docs/Glue.md

 ### Default appearance and skew

-While each labels keeps its own settings for appearance the module provides default settings which will be applied on every new label.
+While each label keeps its own settings for appearance the module provides default settings which will be applied on every new label.
 These settings are:
 * Size
 * Width
 * Opacity